PotatoBaron89/T1A3_Terminal_App/README.md

 The application is designed to be run with a reasonably large console size.
 If you are experience issues with content displaying strangely, try to increase the window size.

+Once the user logs in, they will be created with the main menu where they can choose what they would like to do.
+This including choosing a topic to study based on the content they have.
+From there they can study vocabulary through flashcards.

+Alternatively, they have the option to view the profile page, where they can view their username, change their password and / or display name.
+Furthermore, they can view a list of all the previous words they have studied here.

 ---
 ## Features